davidmarkclements/0x/readme.md

 Outputs to STDOUT unless the `--name` flag is set, in which case outputs to a file `{name}.html` in the current folder.

-### --svg

-Generates an `flamegraph.svg` file in the artifact output directory, in addition to the `flamegraph.html` file.

 ### --kernel-tracing

 Use an OS kernel tracing tool (perf on Linux or